knative/docs/README.md

 - [Binding events to functions, apps, and containers with Knative](events/binding-events-with-knative.md)

-Knative focuses on the "boring but difficult" parts that everyone needs, but no one benefits from doing over again on their own.
+Knative focuses on the "boring but difficult" parts that everyone needs, but that no one benefits from doing over again on their own.
 This in turn frees application developers to spend more time writing interesting code, not worrying about how they are going to build, deploy, monitor, and debug it.